radar/ryanbigg.com/_posts/2020-02-03-rom-and-dry-showcase-part-3.markdown

 6 examples, 0 failures
 ```

 Success!
-We're able to test our transaction without it hitting the database at all.
-This means that our transaction test is isolated from the database, leading to it being quick.
-While we only have one transaction test _now_, as this application grows and we add further transaction tests this quickness will quickly pile-up to a big benefit.
+We're able to test our operation without it hitting the database at all.
+This means that our operation test is isolated from the database, leading to it being quick.
+While we only have one operation test _now_, as this application grows and we add further operation tests this quickness will quickly pile-up to a big benefit.

 There's also another benefit of this isolation: if we had database constraints then we would have to cater for those in this test.
 Imagine for instance that when we created users that they had to be associated with a "Group" and that Groups had to be associated with an "Account".
 In a normal application to test such a thing, we would need to create three separate objects our database: an account, a group, and a user.

 For one test, it won't matter too much.
 But if accounts, groups and users are the _core_ of our application, it would quickly stack up to lots of database calls.
-By stubbing out the user repository dependency while testing this transaction, we have isolated that test from any database concern.
+By stubbing out the user repository dependency while testing this operation, we have isolated that test from any database concern.
 A better place to test that sort of database concern would be in the repository test, anyway.

-To finish up, let's add one more test for what happens when this transaction fails due to invalid input:
+To finish up, let's add one more test for what happens when this operation fails due to invalid input:

 ```ruby
 context "with invalid input" do